-Q1: Are the White Lions "albino lions"?
+Q1: Are the White Lions albinos?

 Turner: No, they are not.
 In 1997 a study by Cruickshank & Robinson determined conclusively that White Lions are not albinos.
 They have blue or gold colouration in their eyes, black features on the tip of their noses, as well as "eye-liner" and dark patches behind their ears ("follow-me signs").
 By contrast, albino lions, which lack pigmentation, have a characteristic pink or red colouration to their features.
-White colouration in White Lions is similarly due to a recessive gene.
+White colouration in White Lions is similar to blue eyes in humans, which is similarly due to a recessive